 This is also a time to gain momentum and be better prepared for future crises.
 Organic search due to the pandemic has certainly shifted, and you can use this event to learn how to change your mindset, get creative, and grow business in new ways.

-While many are tempted to tackle this on their own, there are plenty of reasons why working with an inbound marketing agency like First Page Strategy may make sense for you.
+While many are tempted to tackle this on their own, there are plenty of reasons why working with a growth marketing agency like First Page Strategy may make sense for you.